 - Make sure to keep your groups small.
-No more than 6 people can dine together at one table.
+No more than 6 people can dine together at one table & no mingling between tables

 - Use the sanitizer stations available or bring your own to use.

 - Always remain seated at your table.
-If you need to get up to use the restroom, make sure you are physical distancing; don't loiter or visit another table.
+If you need to get up to use the restroom, make sure you are physical distancing and wearing your mask; don't loiter or visit another table.